Tokyo is my favourite city that I have been to. A big statement to make, but it’s just so good.

 Yeah things can get weird there with cutely dressed girls selling the services of maid cafes, where the girls get dressed up and serve you as you wish, in a non sexual way.
 They generally don’t like having their pictures taken so always ask them if it’s ok.
 I’ve only included photos of them from the side so not to offend.

 The area is packed with manga/animation stores, massive gaming arcades, flashing bright lights all around, and the weird.

 It’s fun to get lost in!

 Make sure you head up into the gaming arcades and manga shops if you do go there, the atmosphere is great and you will stumble upon a few things you might not expect.

 Taking a train back to Shibuya I got thrown into the busy street life there once more.
 I wasn’t complaining.

 A short video taken in the daytime at Shibuya crossing.

-Getting back to my friends later at night I was again buzzing from city life feeling so happy to be back in Tokyo and Japan.
+Getting back to my friends later at night I was again buzzing from the buzz of the city streets of Tokyo.

 I love Tokyo